MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_checkpoints.md

 ## Export, Rename, Delete Checkpoints Using Hyper-V Manager

-In addition to applying a checkpoint using Hyper-V manager several other actions can be completed.
+In addition to applying a checkpoint, using Hyper-V manager several other actions can be completed.

 - **Export** – Allows you to export the checkpoint to another location.
 The export is a virtual machine backup that can be used to import the virtual machine into different location or different Hyper-V host.